raymondpambuan/awscc-terraform-ec2/README.md

 }
 </pre>

-3. Run the command `terraform init` using the terminal to initialize Terraform in the current working directory.
+3. Save and run the command `terraform init` using the terminal to initialize Terraform in the current working directory.
 4. Log in to your AWS console and navigate to `IAM`.

 ![image](https://github.com/user-attachments/assets/f5c34477-3196-4d2f-a51d-7d1b8bb434bf)